-1. Briefly describe the working state of check valve in the process of plasticizing, injecting and maintaining pressure:
+Can you briefly describe the working state of check valve in the process of plasticizing, injecting and maintaining pressure?

-2. Briefly describe the relationship between injection speed and injection pressure, pressure maintaining speed and pressure:
+Can you briefly describe the relationship between injection speed and injection pressure, pressure maintaining speed and pressure?

 The relationship between injection pressure and injection speed is as follows:

 In the injection process parameters, the velocity is dominant between the velocity and the pressure, and there is no direct relationship between the two.

 In production, for example, the injection speed of 100mm/s is set.
 When the actual injection pressure is less than the set pressure value, the screw is molded at the injection speed of 100mm/s; when the actual injection pressure exceeds the set pressure value, the screw cannot reach the injection speed of 100mm/s.